fxnn/deadbox/README.md

   might be an option.
 * When we want the Worker to authentificate against the drop, it could use client certificates while connecting with TLS.
 * The Worker provides a public key to the Drop.
   The key pair could be generated on first startup.
 * When the User wants to send a request to a Worker, he identifies the Worker using a unique identifier.
-This must be configured in advance.
+  * The identifier must be pre-known to the user, the Drop should not provide a list of known workers, which makes it harder to find vulnerable endpoints.
+  * The identifier _equals the public key fingerprint_.
+    This makes identiy spoofing harder and allows the user to trust that the Worker he connects to is the one he actually expects.
 * User retrieves the Worker's public key from the Drop and encrypts requests to the Worker therewith.
+  The key is authenticated against the Worker's id (see above).
 * User includes its own public key in its requests to the Worker, which in turn encrypts responses therewith.